brianprost/HyperBook/plan/final_report.md

 - Customer can cancel/reschedule a reserved itinerary
 - Application releases a reservation for a cancelled itinerary
 - Application provides user ability to register new accounts
-- (Stretch Goal) Application generates QR Code for customer to use for check in
-- (Stretch Goal) Application charges payment to external payment processor (simulate only)

 Outputs
 - Customer Accounts